Keynotes

 Guy

-Bio: Guy Katz is an Associate Professor at the Hebrew University of Jerusalem, Israel.
+Bio: Guy Katz is a Professor of Computer Science at the Hebrew University of Jerusalem, Israel.
 He earned his Ph.D. from the Weizmann Institute of Science in 2015.
 His research bridges the gap between Formal Methods and Software Engineering, with a specific focus on applying formal verification to systems incorporating neural networks and Large Language Models (LLMs).
-Prof. Katz is a recipient of the Krill Prize (2021) and the CAV Award (2024), and his work is supported by an ERC grant.
+Prof. Katz is a recipient of the Krill Prize (2021), the CAV Award (2024), and the ETAPS Rance Cleaveland Test-of-Time Tool Award (2026), and his work is supported by an ERC grant.